GregPike-outcomes/New-Product-revenues-margin-improvement-and-new-service-offerings/README.md

+# Global Transformation experience

+20 years digital commercialisation experience in Global matrix reporting environments working with senior cross-functional leaders in Sales, Finance, Product Development, Risk, Operations and Technology to identify and implement opportunities to increase customer centricity and accelerate product benefits for customers and shareholders.

+6 years Insurance Digital Product /Technology leadership

+Hiring, onboarding and training of Product owners, Customer Experience managers, Software engineers, Data engineers and IT Vendors.
+Teams ranging from 3-18 staff onshore and remote.

+Customer Experience and Product Roadmap ownership delivering between 15-23 software development sprints annually.
+IT Budget management between $1.3M to $5M USD annually.

 # New-Product-revenues-margin-improvement-and-new-service-offerings
 These project summaries highlight the impact of introducing new revenue streams, margin improvement strategies, and service enhancements across the Financial Services and Commercial Insurance markets.